Robustness of Constraint Automata for Description Logics with Concrete Domains: Tree Global Constraint Automata

 In the proof of Lemma~\ref{lemma-tgca-completeness}, we have seen that each disjunct of the condition (C1) leads to a way to construct the valuation $\avaluation$ on which the data values for the data trees accepted by $\aautomaton$ are defined.
 If $\acdomain$ satisfies the completion property, then the valuation $\avaluation$ is built incrementally while visiting $\interval{0}{\degree-1}^*$ with a breadth-first search.
 By contrast, assuming the second disjunct of (C1) allows us to define an infinite chain of constraint systems (thanks to the amalgamation property) and then to obtain the existence of $\avaluation$ as $\acdomain$ is homomorphism $\omega$-compact.
-Today, it is unclear to us what are the exact relationships between these two options; it is not excluded that model-theoretical developments from~\cite[Chapter~4]{Rydval22} could be helpful but we were unable to draw conclusive arguments. }{ In its proof, essential for our investigations (see enlightening details in Appendix~\ref{appendix-proof-lemma-tgca-completeness}), each disjunct of the condition (C1) leads to a way to construct the valuation $\avaluation$ on which the data values for the data trees accepted by $\aautomaton$ are defined.
-If $\acdomain$ satisfies the completion property, then the valuation $\avaluation$ is built incrementally while visiting $\interval{0}{\degree-1}^*$ with a breadth-first search.
-By contrast, assuming the second disjunct of (C1) allows us to define an infinite chain of constraint systems (thanks to the amalgamation property) and then to obtain the existence of $\avaluation$ as $\acdomain$ is homomorphism $\omega$-compact.
-Today, it is unclear to us what are the exact relationships between these two options; it is not excluded that model-theoretical developments from~\cite[Chapter 4]{Rydval22} could be helpful but we were unable to draw conclusive arguments. }
+Today, it is unclear to us what are the exact relationships between these two options; it is not excluded that model-theoretical developments from~\cite[Chapter~4]{Rydval22} could be helpful but we were unable to draw conclusive arguments.

-\subparagraph*{Parameterised complexity analysis.} It remains to perform a parameterised analysis of the complexity of the nonemptiness problem for TGCA.
-We warn the reader that the analysis is rather standard but this needs to be performed with care.
-Assuming that $\csp{\acdomain}$ can be solved in time $\mathcal{O}(2^{\apolynomial_1(n)-n})$ and the nonemptiness problem for B\"uchi tree automata can be solved in time $\mathcal{O}(\apolynomial_2(n)-n)$ for some polynomials $\apolynomial_1$ and $\apolynomial_2$, then the nonemptiness problem for TGCA can be solved in time